dirigible-io/dirigible-io.github.io/help/registry.md

 ### End-Points

-From the index page of the *Registry*, you can navigate to the corresponding sub-pages for browsing the raw content of the *Repository*, published [user interfaces](web_content.html) (html, css, client-side javascript, etc.), [documentation](wiki_content.html) of the applications, lookup of the [scripting services](scripting_services.html) endpoints and the integration services endpoints.
+From the index page of the *Registry*, you can navigate to the corresponding sub-pages for browsing the raw content of the *Repository*, published [user interfaces](web_content.html), [documentation](wiki_content.html) of the applications, lookup of the [scripting services](scripting_services.html) and the integration services endpoints.

 ### Monitoring Tools